 Wednesday and Linus are French Bulldogs and in training to serve clients at RCC.
 They are both highly social and affectionately empathetic to everyone they meet.
 They each present their own unique personality are learning their roles.

 Lori is the office manager and smiling face behind the front desk.
 She works to help clients find appointments, manage payments, and understand insurance benefits.
 She has operated a daycare and directed a children's ministry before learning the ins and outs of insurance and practice management.
 Lori is an expert with children and shares her wisdom in the parenting workshops she hosts with Matthew and her compassionate understanding of their needs.

-Esther is another smiling face behind the front desk assisting clients with appointments, payments, insurance, and any questions they might have.
-She has worked as an administrative assistant for multiple local area mental health facilities.
+Esther runs the front desk in the morning assisting clients with appointments, payments, insurance, and any questions they might have.
+She has worked as an administrative assistant for multiple local area mental health facilities and an expert with insurance claims.
 Through her time working as an administrative assistant, she has broadened her knowledge of medical insurance, how it works, and the behind the scenes factors of proper client care.